South Manchester Muslims Walking Group

 Amna works in Psychological Therapies and Mental Health based in Manchester, who loves travelling, walking, reading, gardening, photography, keeping cats & chickens!

-Riz Qureshi is wife, mum & IT Consultant for Hitachi.
+Riz Qureshi is wife, mum & IT Consultant in financial services.
 She lives in Sale with her family and 2 boys.
 Enjoys cooking international cuisine, reading and walking.
 Look forward to meeting you all!